How to Build a Website for a Clothing Line

 Set up an online store

-You can start by customizing one of Squarespace’s commerce-focused templates or build your own from scratch.
+Help your client drive clothing sales by setting up an online store.
+You can start by customizing one of Squarespace’s commerce-focused templates, build your own template with Squarespace Blueprint AI, or create the site from scratch.
 Then, start listing clothing.
 Enrich each product page by adding eye-catching imagery, engaging videos, and well-written product descriptions.
 You can make the store more user-friendly by grouping products into categories and listing related items on each product page.

 If your client doesn’t have a warehouse or shipping team, you can connect them to one of Squarespace’s fulfillment partners.
 These third-party services include standard fulfillment centers, drop shipping platforms, and print-on-demand services (which are great if your client wants to create custom merchandise).